 Learn more about the mission and goals of our undergraduate Nutrition program and how it puts students on track to become Registered Dietitian/Nutritionists (RDNs).

-View the admission requirements and course prerequisites for the Nutrition program.
+View the admission requirements and course prerequisites for Pitt's undergraduate Nutrition program.
+Students should demonstrate knowledge of the profession through previous work experiences, internships, field and/or volunteer work experiences.

 Program Goals and Outcomes

-Learn more about our program goals and outcomes.
+Learn more about our program standards through our goals and outcomes.

-The Bachelor of Science in Nutrition and Dietetics, also known as the Didactic Program in Dietetics (DPD), is accredited by ACEND, the Accreditation Council for Education in Nutrition and Dietetics.
-Only ACEND accredited programs can train individuals to become RDNs.
+The Didactic Program in Dietetics (DPD), is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics (AND).
+Only ACEND-accredited programs can train individuals to become RDNs.

 Phone: 1-800/877-1600, ext.
 5400